-We query why the obligation is not to keep the RSE in a sound financial position, as opposed to the RSE licensee itself.
+We query why the obligation is not to keep the RSE itself (i.e. the superannuation fund) in a sound financial position, as opposed to the RSE licensee (i.e the trustee company).
+Trustee companies are often "two dollar" proprietary limited companies.